cjohnston96/api-project-backend/README.md

 - Let's search a stock by its name using a GET request https://api-project-backend.herokuapp.com/Apple Wow!
 You just searched for just Apple data!
-Now replace Apple with any of:
+Now replace Apple in the above URL with any of:
     - Apple
     - AMD
     - Disney